No bookshop? Let's open one.

 There are places along the rivers where the water slows down and is rich with wildlife.
 Fish, frogs, ducks, beavers, herons, and many other animals find sanctuary in these places.
 There is a name for this type of place that the Allagash people use...
 BOGAN.

 The summer of 2018 was a good summer.
 It was the first summer in years where my father was able to feel more like himself.
 He had been battling lymphoma for a number of years and in the winter months was able to participate in a ground-breaking treatment that allowed him to live cancer free.
-I took a day with my parents and my daughter and we took a drive to Finely Bogan, located on the Allagash River above Michaud Farm, where we enjoyed a beautiful picnic.
+I spent a day with my parents and my daughter and we took a drive to Finely Bogan, located on the Allagash River above Michaud Farm, where we enjoyed a beautiful picnic.

 The Bogan Books Stamp